The hidden gap in audience data

 Alexandra Spiropoulos

 Alexandra is Marketing Content Specialist at JENTIS, where she creates content for campaigns and supports digital marketing initiatives.
 She joined the team in 2024 and works on refining the brand’s messaging across channels.
-Before JENTIS, she gained experience in marketing and communications at companies like Austrian Airlines.
+Prior to JENTIS, she built a strong foundation in marketing and communications working with international brands such as Austrian Airlines.